 It’s well worth heading up to Jaigarh.
-It might not have the palatial splendour of Amber, but the fortifications are superb and it’s an easy walk around.
+It might not have the palatial splendor of Amber, but the fortifications are superb and it’s an easy walk around.

-So, that’s two of Jaipur’s three forts, next stop is Nahagarh, which is back closer to Jaipur City.
+So, that’s two of Jaipur’s three forts, the next stop is Nahagarh, which is closer to Jaipur City.
 There are a couple of ways to get there.

-Our Foreign Tourist Composite Ticket (400 INR in 2016) covered us for entry to Nahargh Fort.
-If you don’t have a ticket, then there’s a ticket office that you’ll see as you walk through the arch way, however, if you have a composite tickets, then they aren’t checked until you get to the palace.
+Our Foreign Tourist Composite Ticket (1000 INR in 2023) covered our entry to Nahargh Fort.
+If you don’t have a ticket, then there’s a ticket office that you’ll see as you walk through the archway, however, if you have composite tickets, then they aren’t checked until you get to the palace.
 Nahagarh Fort is huge.

-There are extensive grounds up here and also two cafes that open 530pm – 1030pm where you can watch the sunset.
+There are extensive grounds up here and also two cafes that open from 5:30 p.m. – 10:30 p.m. where you can watch the sunset.
 If you plan to stay in one of them and watch, then there are cover charges to pay as well as the cost of your drinks and food.
-It’s 30-50 INR per person.
+It’s about 30-50 INR per person.

 The Palace at Nahagarh Fort

-And the award for the best toilets of the day goes to the palace here.
+And the award for the best toilet of the day goes to the palace here.
 They’re behind the palace and are clean, although there are no lights.

 Walking Down from Nahagarh Fort to Jaipur